Impurity Ions and Gemstone Colors

 To explain this, I’ll use sapphire and ruby as my first gemstone examples.
 Chromium in corundum causes pink or red coloration.

-Impurity Ions and Ruby and Sapphire Color
+How Do Impurity Ions Affect Ruby and Sapphire Color?

 Just aluminum (Al) and oxygen (O) comprise pure corundum.
 The chemical formula, Al2O3, gives their relative amounts.
 Pure corundum doesn’t absorb any light from the far ultraviolet to the mid-infrared range.
 Thus, it’s absolutely colorless.